KS4GM’s Combine Hangover Third 2023 Commanders Mock Draft

 Washington goes into the 2023 draft with a ton of uncertainty swirling around the future of the franchise’s ownership and management, but has some fairly solid components in place, in terms of the team itself.

 This is the third of my 2023 pre-draft mocks, conducted using the Pro Football Network mock draft simulator.
-The first one can be found here.
-The second one is here.
 To an extent, with these successive drafts, I’m going to make an attempt to draft a different constellation of players in each.
 That gives me - and you - the opportunity to get to better understand the full portfolio of talent available.

 As per usual, I was looking to trade back if the right opportunity arose.
 Houston offered picks #33, #65, #73, and #104 for #16.
 According to the Rich Hill chart, that’s 305 points being offered up by Washington in exchange for 356 points from the Texans (180 + 78 + 65 + 33).
 That was simply too good to pass up, and I was really interested to see who I might be able to pull in that second round/early third round range.